 Advantages: Useable with a stock DIY or commercial isolation transformer, giving the antenna the external simplicity of Method B without having to mess with turns ratio.
 For the dual band scheme, a simple one range on 160, one range on 80 version can be done easily since the dual banding scheme has an 80-meters-is-active voltage available, both in the station and out at the antenna.
 This is the voltage that energizes the FCP shorting relay on 80 meters.

-Disadvantages: Without some changes, cannot be used with 160/80 dual banding or 160 range-switching because the coax series matching transformer is a single frequency device, the coax lengths are specific to your antenna on a single 160 range of frequencies only.
+Disadvantages: Without some changes, cannot be used with 160/80 dual banding or 160 range-switching because the coax series matching transformer is a single frequency device.
+The coax lengths are specific to your antenna on a single 160 frequency range only.
 Switching for more than one range on a band would require switching separate coax runs for frequency switching.

 Method T: Non-resonant dimensions for best RF, simple components to moderate the Z at transformer output, larger coax, tuner in shack.

-Use any of various methods to convert antenna Z to the rough neighborhood of 50 + j0.
-Use a larger feedline, RG213 minimum.
-Better, use small hardline to the shack.
+Use any of various methods to convert antenna Z to the rough vicinity of 50 + j0.
+Use a larger feedline, RG213 minimum or small hardline.
 Use a stand-alone or built-in tuner in the shack.

-Larger coax/hardline will have less conductor resistance where current maximums occur, reducing the dB loss at any power level.
+Larger coax, better yet small hardline, will have less resistance in the center conductor or shield where current maximums occur, reducing the dB loss at any power level.

 Advantages: For those always operating transceivers barefoot, a built-in auto-tuner may have excellent range.
 Adjust the minimal matching at the antenna to place and maximize the auto-tuner range.
 At K2AV the K3's built-in auto-tuner matches 1.8 to 1.9 at 1:1 and to 1.920 at 1.5:1.

-With a no-tuner outcome near 50+j0 at 1.830, some stand-alone tuners in the shack can match all the way to 2 MHz.
-At K2AV the ATR-30 can easily produce 1:1 SWR from the inverted L's 1.999 MHz 8:1 SWR at the shack.
-100 watts is solid and effective.
+With a no-tuner outcome near 50+j0 at 1.825, some stand-alone tuners in the shack can match all the way to 2 MHz.
+At K2AV, at 1.975 MHZ, the ATR-30 sees Z = 2-j25 (SWR=30:1) at the shack end of 82 feet of LDF4-50A half inch hardline from the L/FCP/IsoT, and still can produce 50+j0 (1:1 SWR).
+K2AV limits himself to 1000 watts up there.
 For those who operate CW and have regular low power up-band SSB contacts, impedance matching by the numbers in the shack may be all that is needed.